 Why File a Wage and Hour Violation Report?

 If you haven't received minimum wage or overtime pay and are an employee covered by the FLSA, you may consider filing a complaint for wage and hour violations.
 As of November 2021, the federal minimum wage is $7.25 an hour.
 However, many states have state minimum wage requirements higher than the federal minimum.
 An employer is responsible for paying whichever minimum wage is highest.

 Similarly, the FLSA requires that employers pay time and a half overtime when an employee works more than 40 hours in a work week.
 Take, for example, a worker making $9.00 an hour and working 50 hours a week.
-This employee would be entitled to overtime pay for ten hours he or she worked beyond 40 hours that week.
+This employee would be entitled to overtime pay for ten hours they worked beyond 40 hours that week.
 Overtime pay must be at least one and a half times the hourly rate, or $13.50 an hour, in this case.

 Filing a Wage and Hour Complaint

 If you believe you or someone you know has been denied proper wages under the FLSA, you may file a complaint by mail or in person at an office of the Wage and Hour Division (WHD) of the Department of Labor, or using an online form.
 The Wage and Hour Division enforces many of the nation's federal labor laws.
 Complaints are confidential.